Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Introduction

 \section{Introduction}

 Quantum computing has experienced rapid development and has demonstrated the potential to outperform classical computers in solving certain complex problems.
 It is anticipated to drive scientific discoveries in a variety of fields, including cryptography \cite{monz2016realization}, biomedicine \cite{cao2018potential}, and materials science \cite{bauer2020quantum}.
-However, owing to the expensive cost and maintenance difficulties of quantum computer, users must rely on quantum cloud platforms provided by research institutions and commercial enterprises, such as Origin Quantum \cite{zou2025qpanda3}, IBM Quantum \cite{chow2021ibm}, and Microsoft Azure Quantum \cite{prateek2023quantum}.
+However, owing to the expensive cost and maintenance difficulties of quantum computers, users must rely on quantum cloud platforms provided by research institutions and commercial enterprises, such as Origin Quantum \cite{zou2025qpanda3}, IBM Quantum \cite{chow2021ibm}, and Microsoft Azure Quantum \cite{prateek2023quantum}.
 Through these platforms, users submit their quantum program designs to remote servers, where quantum compilers translate high-level quantum algorithms into executable instructions tailored for specific quantum hardware.
 The quantum compilation process improves gate-level compatibility, reduces circuit depth and noise sensitivity, and ensures that the resulting quantum circuits can be executed correctly on the target quantum processor.

-However, as third-party quantum compilers and quantum hardware deployed in untrusted cloud environments become more widely adopted, the compilation stage of quantum circuits encounters a range of security risks.
+However, as third-party quantum compilers and quantum hardware deployed in untrusted quantum cloud environments become more widely adopted, the compilation stage of quantum circuits encounters a range of security risks.
 Adversaries may exploit various vectors, including crosstalk induced by fault injection \cite{ash2020analysis}, insertion or modification of quantum functions via Trojan software \cite{das2023trojannet,das2024trojan,roy2024hardware,john2025quantum}, side-channel leakage through pulse-level power analysis \cite{xu2023exploration,trochatos2023hardware}, and malicious behaviors from untrusted compilers, which can result in cloning, tampering, or reverse engineering of circuit designs \cite{yang2024multi}.
-Since quantum circuit structures often constitute valuable intellectual assets, protecting them against compiler-related threats is essential.
+Since quantum circuit structures often constitute valuable intellectual assets, it is necessary to protect them against compiler-related threats.